-Professional Scrum Foundations (PSF) is a 1-day course that provides the foundational knowledge needed to work with Scrum in a highly practical way.
 The course is a combination of instruction and team-based exercises where students experience how the Scrum framework improves product delivery efforts.
-The course also includes taking the globally recognized Professional Scrum Foundation certification exam (PSF).

-This class is taught publicly and privately for organizations.
-Our Professional Scrum Trainers will select one of several case studies which best meet the specific learning needs of the class including software, non-software, distributed teams, and more to maximize the value that students will take away from the class.
+Our Trainers will select one of several case studies which best meet the specific learning needs of the class to maximize the value that students will take away from the class.

 OAK provides the highest quality Scrum training, training materials and certified Professional Scrum Trainers (PSTs) to teach them.

-- Have a clear understanding of the foundational elements of Scrum and their coherence
+- Understand the foundational elements of Scrum and their coherence

 - Effectively deliver valuable products